mauroyone/barcode-generator/README.md

 Representation of a 5x5 pixel graph.
 A black arrow pointing to the top right corner.

+## How to compile
+The compiler used is gcc:

-gcc -o barcode_generator.exe tp1_parte1 tp1_parte2 -Wall -ansi -pedantic
+`gcc -o barcode_generator.exe barcode_generator.c -Wall -ansi -pedantic` `gcc -o pbm_generator.exe pbm_generator.c -Wall -ansi -pedantic`